SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

     :param str galleryID: Gallery whose content will be returned.
     :param dict options: the processing options.
 Supported options are ``transactionID``.
-    :return: a status indicating success or error and a list of persons/identities.
+    :return: a status indicating success or error.
+In case of success a list of person/identity IDs.

 Options